-And many of their work tasks are just things that dogs like (and have been bred) to do!
-This, essentially, is their pay.
+The majority of their jobs are simply things that dogs love doing (and have been bred) to accomplish!

 A Respected Member Of The Team

-And if a dog makes a mistake, the responsibility is placed on the handler, not the dog.
-This respects the fact that, while the dog is valued, its limited capacity for reasoning (compared to that of a paid human) is respected.
+This respects the fact that, while the dog is valued, its limited reasoning capacity (compared to that of a paid human) is respected.

-But what about money?
-Well, while a dog can’t exactly do anything itself with a salary, its handler certainly can.
+While a dog can’t exactly do much with a salary, its handler definitely can.

 Do Police Dogs Get Paid In The US?

-In fact, according to the National Police Dog Foundation, covering officers’ salaries leaves less than 20% of a police dep’s total budget to pay for other expenses.
-Because of this, the dogs are often fed, trained, and bought in the first place, thanks to charitable donations.
+The National Police Dog Foundation estimates that covering officers’ salaries leaves less than 20% of a police department’s total budget for other expenses.

-Meanwhile, the dogs themselves simply get to enjoy the “fun” parts of police work.
-They get to spend time with their humans and solve problems without having to worry about the moral conundrums of law enforcement or paperwork stress!
+They get to spend time with their humans and solve problems without the moral conundrums of law enforcement or the paperwork stress!

-They are paid, essentially, with a life that is safe, fun, and stimulating.
-All three of these things matter much more to an animal than money.
+All three of these things are far more important to an animal than money.

 Do Police Dogs Get Paid In The UK?

-With over 2,500 police dogs “employed” in the UK, they play a pivotal role in things like sniffing out drugs or locating missing people.
-And their hard work doesn’t go unrewarded!
+With over 2,500 police dogs “employed” in the UK, they play an important role in things like drug detection and locating missing people.

-Back in 2013, the Nottinghamshire Police scheme announced that retired police dogs in the area would now be given canine pension plans!
-Which is a great way to pay an animal indirectly.
+Back in 2013, the Nottinghamshire Police scheme announced that retired police dogs in the area would now be eligible for canine pension plans!

-This made England the first country ever to officially commit to financially looking after retired police dogs.
-A well-earned benefit indeed.
+This made England the first country to officially commit to financially caring for retired police dogs.
+A well-deserved benefit.

-The scheme offered dogs up to £1,500 per month to cover costs such as vet bills, which is a fantastic idea if you ask us.
-After all, police officers get pensions, and their dogs are as much part of the force as they are!
+The scheme provided dogs with up to £1,500 per month to cover costs such as vet bills, which is a fantastic idea.

 A Noble Career

-A healthy, hard-working police dog can stay in the role for a decade.
-That’s longer than most of us will spend in our first jobs!
-And without being paid too!
+That’s more time than most of us will spend on our first jobs!
+And without being paid!

-And thanks to the regular exercise and challenge that the job offers, they’re in with a good chance of living long, healthy lives.
-So do police dogs get paid?
-No. But they don’t walk away empty-handed.
+Thanks to the regular exercise and challenge that the work offers, they have a good chance of living long, healthy lives.

 Purrfect n’ Pawesome is the brainchild of Amanda, who has been into researching and writing about pets to help other pet parents in nurturing their adorable pets.
 Currently, she runs Purrfect n’ Pawesome along with her team of experienced and dedicated pet experts.
 Along with being an awesome writer and entrepreneur, Amanda is a cat mom to two innocently spoiled cats, Balanca and Scruffy.